“Technology will save us!”

 Sergey Young: Exactly.

-Chris Martenson: And so I was wondering you know, what’s your view on – what is the role of technology?
+Chris Martenson: And so, I was wondering you know, what’s your view on – what is the role of technology?
 We’re learning it’s a two-edged sword.
 It has some promise but there’s some things it can’t do.
 So, where do you fall on this idea are things exponentially better or are the risks accumulating?

 Number two; I’m great believer that we will resolve resource constraints with renewable energy, with taking better care of mother planet.
 With better managing our food cycle, right?
 To make longevity affordable and accessible for everyone.
 Longevity is a thing which would unite the nations rather than kind of continue to separate them.
-But the biggest question why you know, if you look even like in the US audience which is usually you know super interactive, super positive, 80-85% of people don’t like the idea of life extension.
-The reason being is that this huge number of moral and medical issues that we need to solve before we embrace longevity, before we embrace life extension and before we embrace you know immortality as a concept.
+But the biggest question why, you know, if you look even like in the US audience which is usually, you know, super interactive, super positive, 80-85% of people don’t like the idea of life extension.
+The reason being is that this huge number of moral and medical issues that we need to solve before we embrace longevity, before we’ll embrace life extension and before we embrace you know immortality as a concept.
 And there’s so many ethical things that we need to solve.

 I’m a super positive person, that’s why you need to have a lot of balancing kind of negative views or critical views on this whole thing.
-So – and just number of things, immortality – if this is agreeable to everyone going to be valuable to dictators, right?
+So – and just number of things, immortality – if this is available to everyone going to be valuable to dictators, right?
 So think about North Korea.
 You know?
 I wonder if we want to have you know, the same dictator in North Korea for another 100 or 200 years.
 What will happen to the country?
 To the population?
 To the earth, right?
 Or, you know what about social structures, right?
-You know I was born at the time, and this is what I’ve seen from my parents and grandparents.
+You know, I was born at the time, and this is what I’ve seen from my parents and grandparents.
 And it’s one life, one marriage, one job.
 This is changing.
 You know?
-67% of marriages you know, is broken up.
+67% of marriages, you know, is broken up.
 Depending on what kind of country you’re looking at in developed world, is going to divorce in 3-5 years from the marriage, right?
 So what’s – what needs to happen with our social structure?

 Chris Martenson: Great, I’m really glad to hear you say that.
 And for me, population.
 Okay?
 Given how – so in my lifetime, I’m 57 now.
 Animal population has been halved in terms of biomass.
-And the oceans I can tell you as a fisherman, stripped clean, right?
+And the oceans, I can tell you as a fisherman, stripped clean, right?
 And so here’s a simple example of one technology, I’ll call it GPS.
-Before GPS fisherman would leave from Massachusetts.
+Before GPS, fishermen would leave from Massachusetts.
 They would motor out like 6-8 hours, some dead reckoning and they’d throw their lines over the side, or their nets and they’d run around.
 After GPS, they could stop and start six inches to the left of where they went and they scraped the oceans clean.
 And it’s going to take another generation I think, for –

 Sergey Young: Yeah.